-- The discussion paper describes and discusses the following three alternatives to the inclusion of own credit risk in liability measurement: - (a) Measure all liabilities using the risk-free rate of interest and expected future cash flows, including the risk of default.
+- EFRAG prefers the approach described in (c) below. - The discussion paper describes and discusses the following three alternatives to including own credit risk in liability measurement: - (a) Measure all liabilities using the risk-free rate of interest and expected future cash flows, including the risk of default.
 Any difference between the resulting amount and the cash proceeds (if any) should be charged to income immediately. - (b) Measure all liabilities using the risk-free rate of interest and expected future cash flows, excluding any expectations about default.
 Any difference between the resulting amount and cash proceeds (if any) should be charged to equity and amortised over the life of the liability. - (c) Initially measure borrowings and other liabilities that result from an exchange for cash at the amount of the cash proceeds; and initially measure liabilities that do not have a cash exchange at the present value of expected future cash flows, discounted at market rates that exclude the effect of own credit risk.
 Subsequent current measurements should incorporate changes in market interest rates.
 Changes arising from the entity's credit quality or the price of its credit should be excluded from the market interest rates.
-The paper states that this would have the effect of fixing the credit spread at the original amount and incorporating all changes in the risk-free rate.

-- EFRAG prefers the approach described in (c) above. - We do not support the proposal that a risk-free discount rate should be applied to all liabilities (ie approaches (a) and (b)).
-While this might seem like a simple method that would result in comparability between entities, we think it would in fact lead to complexity because the difference between the initial amount measured using the risk-free rate and the cash proceeds received would need to be accounted for (and we do not like the suggestions in the paper as to how this is done). - 38 EFRAG thinks that the approach described in (c) above (and in paragraph 62(c) of the DP) is probably the simplest to apply, as it requires the use of discounting based on data which is almost entirely directly observable.
-We also think that approach would result in decision-useful information. - However, we also think that the reference in paragraph 62(c) to the need to exclude the changes arising from the entity's credit quality is misleading, as we think that use of a risk-free rate observed in the market will automatically exclude the entity-specific effects that should be removed.
+The paper states that this would have the effect of fixing the credit spread at the original amount and incorporating all changes in the risk-free rate. - We do not support the proposal that a risk-free discount rate should be applied to all liabilities (ie approaches (a) and (b)).
+While this might seem like a simple method that would result in comparability between entities, we think it would in fact lead to complexity because the difference between the initial amount measured using the risk-free rate and the cash proceeds received would need to be accounted for (and we do not like the suggestions in the paper as to how this might be done). - 33 EFRAG thinks that the approach described in (c) above (and in paragraph 62(c) of the DP) is probably the most appropriate to apply.
+It requires the use of discounting based on data which is almost entirely directly observable.
+We also think the approach would result in decision-useful information. - One a more detailed note, we think the reference in paragraph 62(c) to the need to exclude the changes arising from the entity's credit quality is misleading, because we think use of a risk-free rate observed in the market will automatically exclude the entity-specific effects that should be removed.